seli-br25/RowTogether_VR/README.md

 	- RPC Request to master for sync
 		- After joining and Network initialization finished, make RPC call RpcTarget.MasterClient with params Player PhotonNetwork.LocalPlayer, to issue master client rpc to new target player
 		- Master client then syncs his game state directly with the new player.

 # Changelog
+13.12.24
+- refactored UIManager to only manage ui
+	- Ui manager no longer has access to gameplaymanager.
+	- on button listeners are added via gameplaymanager passing correct methods
+	- on button click will trigger the correct gameplay features
+- refactored Gameplaymanager to manage game state, game play, required UI change triggers
+	- gameplay manager has access to uimanager.
+UI changes can be triggered.
+	- reason for this: triggers and colliders all implemented in gameplay.
+On triggers need to change ui
+- Moved most/all PunRPC calls to boatmanager (prob should be called boatnetworkedmanager)
+	- network related all aggregated for easier overview and access
+	- has access to gameplay manager and therefore access to uimanager if needed.
+- sync boat constraints to existing and new players upon join.
+	- Having constraints on all non-master clients is very benefitial, despite movement of boat sync regardless.
+	- Fixed edgecase of master leaving, but new master having no boat constraints before game starts.
+- Fixed Gamereset not resetting correctly when masterswitched.
+	- Use existing ship start location gameobject in scene instead of setting initial pos/rot of ship.
+Edgecase of switched master resetting boat into middle of track prevented.
+	- Fixed sync of game reset not sync lives, livesUI, boat constraints constraints
+- Fixed canvas UI desync for new players upon join
+	- the start ui is implemented via routine and countdown.
+	- If the countdown starts and a new player/observer joins, the UI will never update.
+	- Fixed by implementing master client UI request upon new player join.
+If the UI text displaying anything but default master client text, start routine to fetch current master client canvas text until hitting ""
+- Fixed Trees becoming grey on pc build
+	- changed tree bard material to required Nature/soft occlusion
+	- Increased trees billboard start distance
+- Added OpenXR HTC Vive controller support